rapyuta-robotics/rapyuta-io-docs/hugo/content/build-solutions/sample-walkthroughs/separate-navigation-simulation.md

 1. On the left navigation bar, click **BUILDS**
 2. Click on **ADD NEW BUILD**
-3. In the Build Name box, enter a name for the build say `simBuild`
+3. In the Build Name box, enter a name for the build say `io-simulation-tutorials`
 4. In the **Git repository** box, enter the url address :
 `https://github.com/rapyuta-robotics/io_simulation_tutorials` and select **Build Recipe** as Catkin.
 5. In the context directory, enter `turtlebot_navigation`